jwchoi9303/conda-keeper/README.md

 'hey-conda' adds the $ANACONDA_PATH(=${HOME}/anaconda2/bin) to $PATH 'bye-conda' removes the $ANACONDA_PATH from $PATH

-So, basically, the idea is that if you want to work with ROS say bye-conda,and if you want to work with conda or anaconda-navigator say hey-conda.
+So, basically, the idea is that if you want to work with ROS say bye-conda, and if you want to work with conda or anaconda-navigator say hey-conda.